Diocese of Northern Indiana

 The Episcopal Diocese of Northern Indiana, originally called the Episcopal Diocese of Michigan City, is the diocese of the Episcopal Church in the United States of America with jurisdiction over the northern one-third of Indiana.
 It is in Province 5 and its cathedral, the Cathedral of St. James, is in South Bend, as are the diocesan offices.

+In 2024, the diocese reported average Sunday attendance (ASA) of 1,153 persons, a relative decline from 1,982 in 2015.
+Membership decreased from 4,090 reported in 2015 to 2,963 in 2023.
+No membership statistics were reported in 2024 national parochial reports.
+The 31 congregations of the diocese reported $3,496,868 of plate and pledge income in 2024.

 Description

-The Episcopal Diocese of Northern Indiana has 33 parishes and missions in 31 counties of northern Indiana.
+The Episcopal Diocese of Northern Indiana has 29 parishes and missions in 31 counties of northern Indiana.
 Except for Tippecanoe County, all counties in the state straddling or lying north of 40º 30' North latitude are in the diocese.
 Fort Wayne is the largest city in the diocese followed by South Bend, Gary, and Elkhart.
 Cities in the diocese with more than one parish are Fort Wayne and South Bend with three each; and Elkhart and Gary with two.

 History

 In October, 1888, the General Convention of the Episcopal Church in the United States of America approved splitting the Episcopal Diocese of Indiana into the Episcopal Diocese of Michigan City covering the northern one-third of the state and the Episcopal Diocese of Indianapolis covering the rest.
 John Hazen White, the Bishop of Indiana at the time elected to become bishop of Michigan City and was consecrated on April 25, 1899.
 A new bishop was elected for Indianapolis and he was consecrated September 21, 1899.